New York deluge triggers flash floods, brings chaos to subways

 NEW YORK: Torrential downpours after a week of mostly steady rainfall brought flash flooding to New York City on Friday (Sep 29), disrupting subway service, inundating ground-level apartments and turning some streets into small lakes.

-Almost 20cm of rain fell in some parts of the most populous city in the US, enough to enable a sea lion at Central Park Zoo to swim briefly out of the confines of her pool enclosure.
-Another few inches could fall in the region before the storm system pushed out to sea later on Friday, forecasters said.

-New York Governor Kathy Hochul warned of "life-threatening" floods and declared a state of emergency for New York City, Long Island, and the Hudson Valley.
-Some National Guard troops were deployed to assist in the response.
+New York Governor Kathy Hochul declared an official state of emergency for the city of 8.5 million and its densely-populated suburbs, including Long Island to the east and the Hudson river valley to the north.

-In Mamaroneck, a Westchester County suburb north of the city, emergency officials used inflatable rafts to rescue people trapped in buildings by floods.
+The National Weather Service warned of flooding through late Friday with as much as 5.1cm of rain falling per hour.
+It said total accumulation on Friday could hit 18cm, warning of flash flooding in urban and poor drainage areas.

+Mayor Eric Adams urged people not to venture out because the streets were blocked and subway stations flooded.

+"If you are home, stay home.
+If you are at work or school, shelter in place for now, some of our subways are flooded and it's extremely difficult to move around the city," he said.

+In the subway - one of the world's largest systems with 420 stations and more than 30 lines - water poured down the steps and through the ceilings of some stations.

-Flooding caused major disruptions to New York's subway system and the Metro North commuter rail service, according to the Metropolitan Transportation Agency, which operates both.
-Some subway lines were suspended entirely, and many stations were closed.
+Some lines were suspended entirely, and many stations were closed.
 Some bus routes slowed to a crawl, trapping riders for hours.
-Officials warned some New Yorkers to avoid traveling unless they were fleeing a flooded area.
+Officials warned some New Yorkers to avoid travelling unless they were fleeing a flooded area.

-Systems producing intense rainfalls such as Friday's have become more common in many parts of the US, including the New York City area.

-Global warming has produced more extreme weather patterns in much of the world, according to climate scientists.
+At Grand Central Terminal, in the heart of Manhattan, Sue Evangelista, a 63-year-old retiree, waited five hours for a train to take her and her husband to Connecticut.

+But the train was cancelled, leaving them and thousands more who live in the city's suburbs stranded.

 The rain capped one of New York's wettest Septembers on record, with 34.9cm of rain falling during the month as of 11am on Friday, and more on the way, said Dominic Ramunni, a National Weather Service forecaster.
 The all-time high was set in 1882 when 42.72cm fell in September.